 As a landlord in Florida, it’s important that you know and understand your rights and responsibilities under landlord-tenant laws.
 You must ensure that you follow all security deposit and leasing laws.
-If issues arise, you must also be sure to follow the proper legal eviction process.
+If issues arise, you must also be sure to follow the proper legal eviction process in Florida.

 Disclaimer: This blog isn’t a substitute for professional legal advice from a licensed attorney.
 Laws change frequently and this post may not be updated at the time you read it.
 If you have a specific question, kindly reach out to a legal expert for help.